 The nascent stage of development of this open innovation needs dispassionate research on these developments from the purview of equity and the possibility of scaling up these ventures.
 Also required is a research focus on the type of business models, collaboration and licensing agreements between companies, universities and governmental agencies.
 Food chain actors resisting these open flows will be worse off in terms of net welfare gains and this will be much more problematic if the smallholders are bypassed by these innovations.
 The limited and available evidence points to the startup innovations accessible more to the larger farmers (Singh, 2016; Hennessy et al., 2016).

-Also, preliminary studies in the Netherlands show that corporate-startup collaborations can improve innovation performance and enhance competitive advantage and at the same time mediating and moderating factors are important to be kept in mind3 (van der Boezem et al., 2015).
+Also, preliminary studies in the Netherlands show that mediating and moderating factors are important to be kept in mind6 (van der Boezem et al., 2015).
 Enabling these factors is warranted as startups and chain actors interact with others keeping their interests rather than the wider interests and therefore this innovation has to be internalised and mainstreamed into the agricultural development planning, mindful of the twin objectives of growth and equity (Korreck, 2019; Singh, 2020).
 The entry of open innovation in food value chain actor bodes well for the food system and its disparate actors and it calls for wider engagement by economists in research related to the factors leading to this innovation in terms of business mechanisms, socioeconomic contexts, technological drivers, and both supply and demand-side factors.